 Instructions

 - Preheat the oven to 350° F. Soften the cold butter in the microwave for 10-15 seconds.
-Combine the softened butter with the brown and granulated sugar.
-Beat on medium speed until well combined, 2-3 minutes.
+The butter temperature should be around 70°F. Combine the softened butter with the brown and granulated sugar.
+Beat on medium speed until well combined, 2-3 minutes, resembling a thick sand texture.

-- In a separate bowl, combine the flour, oats, cinnamon, salt and baking soda.
-Stir to combine and slowly add the dry ingredients into the dough, mixing on low speed until dough starts to form.
+- In a separate bowl, combine the flour, oats, cinnamon, salt, and baking soda.
+Stir to combine and slowly add the dry ingredients into the dough, mixing on low speed until the dough starts to form.

 - Before the dough thickens, add the raisins.
 Beat a couple of times just until the flour incorporates.